 Aparna has a strong reputation for responsiveness, solution- orientedness, and an innate understanding of how the regulator thinks.
 She is well regarded for her strong command over nuances of the CCI merger process and practical, well-considered advice.
 Aparna has also played an important role in the finalisation of the Indian merger control regime in April-May 2011, working closely with the Government of India and the Competition Commission of India (CCI) in relation to the draft Combination Regulations and associated exemption measures.
 She is also involved in the revision of the merger review process in light of the new insolvency law.
 Aparna has also been leading in the organisation of advocacy roadshows across India on various topics in Mumbai, Delhi and Ahmedabad.
 Aparna also assisted the Indian Private Equity and Venture Capital Association Regulatory Affairs Committee in making representations to the CCI in relation to proposed amendments of the Combination Regulations which could impact the private equity industry.

-Aparna has been recognised for her professional achievements in the International Who’s Who of Competition Lawyers and Economists in 2017 and 2018, based on international peer review.
-She has been recognised by Who’s Who Legal Future Leaders as ‘Most Highly Regarded Partner’ for 2018 (Asia Pacific).
-According to interviewees, who praise her work on merger control cases state that Aparna “has done some exceptional work in the competition space”.
-She is particularly well regarded for her “hands-on approach and clarity of thought”.
+Aparna has been recognised for her professional achievements by Who’s Who of Competition Lawyers and Economists based on international peer review (Who’s Who Legal Future Leaders) as ‘Most Highly Regarded Partner’ from 2018 to 2020 (Asia Pacific).
+According to interviewees, who praise her work on merger control cases, Aparna “has done some exceptional work in the competition space” and she is particularly well regarded for her “hands-on approach and clarity of thought”.

 The Bar Council of India does not permit solicitation of work and advertising by legal practitioners and advocates.
 By accessing the Shardul Amarchand Mangaldas & Co. website (our website), the user acknowledges that: